What you need to do after your H-1B visa is approved

 You will also need (1) your current, valid passport (2) any previous visas that you were issued and (3) Form I-1797 (Notice of Action).

-Step four: Schedule an appointment with an Offsite Facilitation Center
+Step five: schedule an appointment with an Offsite Facilitation Center

 Schedule an appointment with an Offsite Facilitation Center to have your biometrics taken.
 As per the Visa Application Center (VAC), you will need to have your fingerprints taken before your H-1B visa stamping interview.